 Traumatic injuries, such as falls or sudden impacts, can also cause tears or strains to the rotator cuff tendons.
 Finally, a degenerative process, such as arthritis, can weaken the tendons and make them more prone to injury.
 In some cases, a rotator cuff injury may occur suddenly, while in others, it may develop gradually over time.

-Symptoms Of Rotator Cuff
+Symptoms of Rotator Cuff

 The symptoms of rotator cuff injury can vary depending on the severity and type of injury, but common symptoms include: